apereo/cas/docs/cas-server-documentation/ticketing/Ticket-Registry-Locking.md

 The default lock implementation, generally suitable for single-node deployments, is one where the *lock registry* uses *Masked Hashcode* algorithm to obtain and store locks in JVM memory.
-The default mask is `0xFF` which will create and array consisting of `1024 ReentrantLock` instances.
+The default mask is `0xFF` which will create an array consisting of `1024 ReentrantLock` instances.
 When the lock repository attempts to obtain a lock for a given lock key, (i.e. ticket id), the index of the `Lock` is determined by masking the object's hash code and the `Lock` is returned.